jecombe/NFTGuessr/README.md

 NFTGuessr is a game similar to GeoGuessr.
 The idea is to find the location of a Google Street View.
 This game operates on the EVM (Zama).
 Each location is associated with an NFT encrypted with FHE.
-To inquire if the found location is correct (if is within the 5km2 radius of the NFT location), it costs you 1 Zama (base fee).
+To inquire if the found location is correct (if is within the 5 km² radius of the NFT location), it costs you 1 Zama (base fee).
 If you have found it, you win the NFT.
 Two options are available to you:

 - Either you put the NFT back into play with your tax for one round.
-- Accumulate 3 NFTs to stake them, unlocking the right to create NFTs with GPS coordinates, including your tax for one round.
+- Accumulate 3 NFTs to stake them, unlocking the right to create NFTs with GPS coordinates, including your tax.

+## Games explain description

+### Smart contract NFTGuessr

+The smart contract has a fixed tax (1 token by default) and a radius (5 km² by default).
+The contract owner can change this values and withdraw fees.
+When an NFT is held by a user, it is not possible for another user to find the NFT.
+If a user puts their NFT back into play, **they will not be able to win it**.
+If a user is the creator of an NFT, they can **NEVER** win that NFT.

+### Staker

+A staker delegates their NFTs to the smart contract.
+If a staker has 3 staked NFTs, it unlocks access to create additional NFTs, taking into account a tax for one game round.

+### Back in game

+An NFT holder can put their NFT back into play with a tax for one game round.

-### Author
+### Check Gps

-[Jérémy Combe]
+A user sends an NFT ID along with latitude and longitude, and a **MINIMUM** of 1 token + NFT fees to verify if their location is within a 5 km² radius of the specified NFT ID.
+If it is, the NFT is transferred to the user; otherwise, nothing happens.

-### License
+### Create Gps

-This contract is licensed under the MIT License.
+If the user has access to NFT creation, they must have a valid location, meaning with a latitude and longitude for which a Google Street View is available.

 ## Table of Contents